INVITATORY

 the flock he shepherds.

 Ant.
-Come, let us worship Christ, the King of martyrs.
+Come, let us worship our mighty King and Lord.

 Today, listen to the voice of the Lord: †